nugsoft/signalbridge-php-sdk/CONTRIBUTING.md

-# Contributing to SignalBridge Laravel SDK
+# Contributing to SignalBridge PHP SDK

-Thank you for considering contributing to the SignalBridge Laravel SDK!
+Thank you for considering contributing to the SignalBridge PHP SDK!

 ## For Nugsoft Team Members